 Why are KPIVs important to understand?

-By using and understanding our KPIVs, we can optimise our products and processes, reduce rework, and build customer satisfaction.
+By using and understanding our KPIVs, we can optimize our products and processes, reduce rework, and build customer satisfaction.
 Let’s explore this further.

 Meet your customer requirements

 Customers require and expect certain features and attributes to be delivered consistently.
 By understanding and controlling our KPIVs, we are on the road to consistent product or process delivery and customer satisfaction.

 Control the variation in your product, process, or service